 A team leader unites individual efforts and guides them in the right direction.
 It is his job to create a positive work environment and keep everybody motivated and inspired.
 When a crisis hits, team members look up to their leader for support and assistance.

 A good leader leads by example.
 The best way to inspire others is to do it yourself.
-If you want your team to exhibit a positive, committed, and proactive attitude, you have to adopt the same approach yourself.
+If you want your team to exhibit a lively, committed, and proactive attitude, you must adopt the same approach yourself.

 Members who are comfortable discussing issues and problems with their supervisors are also better able to solve them.

 Leaders help their subordinates overcome obstacles by providing advice and support.
 They should also always be available and ready to stay in late for the sake of the team.
 Leaders who maintain an informal teamwork environment are quick to gain the trust of others.

 A friendly atmosphere in the office will add to teamwork cohesion.
 They will also be more likely to speak up their reservations and ideas, giving critical insight into the project.

 A team must have clearly defined roles and responsibilities outlined for them to reach the desired teamwork cohesion.

 Tasks should match the skills, knowledge, and capabilities of the individual.